 Not all of this is a hard and fast rule, however.
 If you want to roast broccoli with garlic, for example, you can definitely can.
 Just add slices of garlic to a sheet tray of broccoli without worrying about keeping them separate.

-Vegetables that take longer to roast (35-45 minutes, depending on the size of the slice/chunk/or left whole):
+These vegetables take 30-60 minutes, depending on the size of the slice/chunk/or left whole.

 - Brassicas: broccoli, Brussels sprouts, and cauliflower